-At March 31, 2013, our unsecured debt consisted of \$13.0 billion of senior unsecured notes of the Operating Partnership, \$1.2 billion outstanding under our Credit Facility, \$236.1 million outstanding under our Supplemental Facility, and \$240.0 million outstanding under an unsecured term loan.
-The entire balance on the Credit Facility at March 31, 2013 consisted of Euro-denominated borrowings and the entire balance on the Supplemental Facility on such date consisted of Yen-denominated borrowings, both of which are designated as net investment hedges of our international investments.
+At March 31, 2013, our unsecured debt consisted of \$13.0 billion of senior unsecured notes, \$1.2 billion outstanding under our Credit Facility, \$236.1 million outstanding under our Supplemental

+Facility, and \$240.0 million outstanding under an unsecured term loan.
+The entire balance on the Credit Facility at March 31, 2013 consisted of Eurodenominated borrowings and the entire balance on the Supplemental Facility on such date consisted of Yen-denominated borrowings, both of which are designated as net investment hedges of our international investments.